 - the sales in the period of notice.
 (The Law of Dismissal in Canada, Third Edition).

-However, a court will not award or limit commissions over the reasonable notice period if the employer can prove the employee would not have earned or earned substantially less commissions had he worked the reasonable notice period.
+However, a court will not award or limit commissions over the reasonable notice period if the employer can prove the employee would not have earned or earned substantially fewer commissions had he worked the reasonable notice period.
 For example, in one case, an employee was fired because he lost his only account.
-Thus, had the employee worked the reasonable period, he would have made no commissions, and so the court in that case awarded no commissions over the reasonable notice period.
+Thus, had the employee worked the reasonable period, he would have made no commissions, and so the court, in that case, awarded no commissions over the reasonable notice period.

 Can an employer contract out of paying commissions over the reasonable notice period?

 Generally, an employer cannot use a termination clause in an employment contract to limit reasonable notice pay to just base salary (i.e. no commissions).
 This is because under employment standards minimum legislation (i.e. the Ontario Employment Standards Act), commissions are treated as “wages” and any attempt to contract out of the payment of “wages” is void.
 This means the termination clause could not be enforceable.